Lily-CS/WiCySClubManagement/README.md

 - Led a team of four officers, including the Vice President, Secretary, Treasurer, and Marketer.
 - Collaborated with team members to define and execute the club's mission of introducing cybersecurity resources to UW Bothell students.
 - Oversaw the planning and execution of club initiatives, events, and workshops.
-- Lead weekly officers meetings to discuss club plans, future plans, and budget.
+- Lead weekly remote officers meetings to discuss club plans, future plans, and budget.

 ### Achievements: